kuijjerlab/PySNAIL/docs/source/manual.rst

 Manual
 ======

-Caiman provides application programming interface (API) in Python for developers or bioinformaticians who wants to control more parameters used in the analysis.
+CAIMAN also provides an application programming interface (API) in Python for developers or bioinformaticians who wants to control more parameters used in the analysis.

 Correct Expression
 ------------------